sabiasrl/kata-be/README.md

 ./mvnw clean install && ./mvnw spring-boot:run -Dspring-boot.run.profiles=acc
 ```

-For Acceptance, the database will be prepopulated with 100 top fantasy books (including Tolkien and other major fantasy authors), it is needed the profile `acc`.
+For Acceptance profile, the database will be prepopulated with 100 top fantasy books (including Tolkien and other major fantasy authors).
+The profile needed is `acc`.

 The API will be available at `http://localhost:8080`.